alibabacloud-howto/function-compute-with-oss-trigger/README.md

 # Function compute with OSS trigger

-Welcome to the documentation for the Alibaba Cloud Function Compute demo with OSS trigger.
-This repository contains overall process of [Function Compute](https://www.alibabacloud.com/product/function-compute) with OSS trigger.
+Welcome to this documentation about how to use [Alibaba Cloud Function Compute](https://www.alibabacloud.com/product/function-compute) with [OSS triggers](https://www.alibabacloud.com/help/doc-detail/62922.htm).

-In this sample, you can learn how to connect Object Storage Service (OSS) with Function Compute by using OSS triggers.
+In this sample, you will learn how to connect [Object Storage Service (OSS)](https://www.alibabacloud.com/product/oss) with Function Compute by using OSS triggers.
 It assumes that you have signed up for Function Compute and OSS.

-Jan 2019.

 # Introduction

 Alibaba Cloud Function Compute is an event-driven and fully-managed compute service.
-With Function Compute, you can quickly build any type of applications or services without considering management or O&M. You can complete a set of backend services for processing multimedia data even in several days.
+With Function Compute, you can quickly build any type of applications or services without considering management or Operations and Maintenance (O&M).
+You can complete a set of backend services for processing multimedia data in just few days.

 Function Compute integrates different services in an event-driven manner.
 When the event source service triggers an event, the associated function is automatically called to process the event.

-You can trigger function invocation by using OSS, Log Service, API Gateway, Table Store, or Function Compute SDK and API.
+You can trigger function invocations via events from [OSS](https://www.alibabacloud.com/product/oss), [Log Service](https://www.alibabacloud.com/product/log-service), [API Gateway](https://www.alibabacloud.com/product/api-gateway) or [Table Store](https://www.alibabacloud.com/product/table-store); or invoke functions directly via [the Function Compute SDK and REST API](https://www.alibabacloud.com/help/doc-detail/52878.htm).
 With these services and features, you can easily build elastic, reliable, and secure applications.
 For more information about the type of event sources supported by Function Compute, see [Trigger List](https://www.alibabacloud.com/help/doc-detail/74707.htm).

 # Function Compute architecture and overall procedure